nourdine/introspekt/README.md

 Now let's see how we can practically access information contained into annotations.
 To gain access to the class' annotations you need to obtain a `nourdine\introspekt\AnnotationsParcel` object containing a representation of this data.
 There are two possible ways to do this:

   * via an instance of the annotted class
-  * via the class' name
+  * using the name of the class

 Here's an example of the first access method (the sample will use the class `AI` for ease of exposition):